 What Causes Sickle Cell Disease?

-- Someone who inherits a sickle cell gene from each parent has sickle cell disease.
+- Someone who gets two sickle cell genes, one from each parent, will have sickle cell disease.

 How Is Sickle Cell Disease Treated?

 Stem cell transplant (also called bone marrow transplant) is the only known cure for sickle cell disease.
-Transplants are complex and risky, and for now are an option only for some patients.
+Transplants are complex and risky procedures, and for now are an option only for some patients.

-Scientists are studying gene therapy for sickle cell anemia.
+Scientists are studying gene therapy as a possible cure for sickle cell anemia.
 One day, it's hoped that doctors can stop the disease by changing or replacing the abnormal gene that causes it.

-But even without a cure, kids with sickle cell disease can lead fairly normal lives if they follow their treatment plan.
+But even without a cure, people with sickle cell disease can lead fairly normal lives if they follow their treatment plan.
+Their plan might involve:

 - Immunizations and daily doses of penicillin to help prevent infection.
-Kids with sickle cell disease should get all recommended vaccinations, including the pneumococcal, flu, and meningococcal vaccines.
+Besides having all recommended childhood vaccinations, teens with sickle cell disease should get the pneumococcal, flu, coronavirus (COVID-19), and meningococcal vaccines.

-- Folic acid supplements, which can help kids make new red blood cells.
+- Taking folic acid supplements to help them make new red blood cells.

-- Hydroxyurea, a medicine that makes the cells less sticky.
-This helps decrease the frequency and intensity of painful episodes and other complications.
-Hydroxyurea is taken every day.
+- Taking hydroxyurea, a medicine that makes sickled red blood cells less sticky.
+This helps people have fewer painful episodes and other complications.
+Hydroxyurea needs to be taken every day.

-- Medicines to help manage pain when it does happen.
+- Taking medicines to help when pain does happen.

 When Should I Call the Doctor?

-Get emergency medical care right away if your child has any of these problems:
+Someone with sickle cell disease needs medical care right away if any of these problems happen: